Club Rules

 (c) The eligibility criteria for applicants wishing to have their names added to the Judges List shall be at the discretion of the Committee who will publish the criteria each year in the Yearbook.

-(e) Special Criteria for judges for Club Shows.
+(d) Special Criteria for judges for Club Shows.

+Judges for the Club’s Championship Shows must be Breed Specialists taken from the A1, A2 or A3 List.
 No person judging at the Club’s Championship Show shall be eligible to judge again at the said Show until five years have elapsed.
 This restriction does not apply to the Best in Show judge.

 No person judging at the Club’s Open or Limited Show shall be eligible to judge either of the said Shows until three years have elapsed.
 This restriction does not apply to any person acting as Referee.